Levels of Evidence in OT

 Conclusion

-We hope that this review of the levels of evidence has empowered you to let go of the assumption that research hierarchies are intimidating and immutable.
+We hope this review of the levels of evidence has empowered you to let go of the assumption that research hierarchies are intimidating and immutable.
 Rather, they are meant to be a helpful tool to assist in your clinical reasoning.

 These research hierarchies attempt to provide a common language and some starting points for the most important step: analyzing and discussing how research can best serve your patients.